Vocal cord dysfunction: Psychological approaches

-Psychological interventions including psychotherapy, cognitive behavioural therapy (CBT), Biofeedback, and teaching self-hypnosis are also suggested to treat VCD.
+Psychological interventions including psychotherapy, cognitive behavioral therapy (CBT), Biofeedback, and teaching self-hypnosis are also suggested to treat VCD.
 Intervention is generally targeted at making the client aware of stressors that may trigger VCD symptoms, to implement strategies to reduce stress and anxiety, and to teach techniques for coping with their symptoms.

 CBT can focus on bringing awareness to negative thought patterns and help reframe them by focusing on problem solving strategies.
 Psychologists may also use relaxation to reduce distress when a patient is experiencing symptoms.
 Biofeedback can be a helpful addition to psychotherapy.
 The aim of Biofeedback is to educate the client on what happens to the vocal cords during breathing and to help them learn to control their symptoms.

 Choosing an intervention strategy needs to be assessed by a multidisciplinary team and individualized therapy planned carefully, keeping the characteristics of each patient in mind.

 Prognosis

-The natural prognosis of VCD in both children and adults is not well described in the literature.
+The natural prognosis of VCD in both children and adults are not well described in the literature.
 Additionally, there is currently no research that has studied whether the underlying cause of VCD makes a difference in the resolution of symptoms or in the long-term prognosis of the impairment.

 Information on the prognosis of VCD after acute therapies is also limited.
 Minimal response has been documented with the continued treatment of asthma in people with VCD using inhaled bronchodilators, corticosteroids and other asthma medications.
 While using Botox in VCD has limited reports, those that are available report successful resolution of exercise-induced VCD symptoms for up to 2 months.

 Outcomes of chronic VCD treatment are similarly limited.
 When pediatric patients undergoing hypnosis therapy were studied, more than half saw either a reduction or resolution of VCD.
 Even though it is widely used, no long-term studies have been done to study the prognosis of VCD after psychotherapy.

-Speech therapy is the main course of treatment for long-term management of VCD and includes a variety of techniques such as relaxed-throat breathing, respiratory retraining therapy, and vocal hygiene counselling.
+Speech therapy is the main course of treatment for long-term management of VCD and includes a variety of techniques such as relaxed-throat breathing, respiratory retraining therapy, and vocal hygiene counseling.
 Most studies agree that symptoms of VCD improve in patients and few continue to require asthma medications six months post speech therapy intervention.
 Significant improvements were reported for respiratory retraining therapy, including fewer episodes of dyspnea per month and decreased respiratory stress severity.

 For those adolescent patients who recovered from VCD, the average time before the symptoms were resolved was 4–5 months.
 However, some adolescents had VCD symptoms even 5 years post VCD onset, regardless of intervention.
 It has been noted that some patients do not respond to standard VCD therapies and continue to express recurrent symptoms.